Is Human Hibernation Even A Thing…?

 You think humans don’t or can’t hibernate, but you’re wrong.

 We can and some do, but most of us just don’t.
-The truth’s been kept from us.
+The truth’s been kept from us by capitalist slave masters.
+Well, not really, but whipping the bosses is a current flavor of the month.

 Now, the secret’s out, and I propose a human hibernation campaign.